 - Chair of Loughborough Town of Sanctuary, Stephen Moses

-At the event, the Vice-Chancellor said: “We commit to continuing our sanctuary scholarships, building on our community partnerships, and maintaining our support for academics and students at risk.
-We will ensure that Loughborough remains a place where talent can flourish, regardless of the circumstances that brought someone to our doors.
+Speaking about the award, the Vice-Chancellor said: "I am immensely proud of the University’s commitment to supporting our academics and students at risk.
+Becoming a University of Sanctuary is testament to the fact that Loughborough is a place where talent can flourish, regardless of the circumstances that brought someone to our door.

 Following the speeches, guests were invited to network and discuss the positive work Loughborough does to support sanctuary seekers.
 Members of LUSARG shared other key achievements with colleagues, including awarding and providing direct support for sanctuary scholarship holders, and holding an awareness event for Cara (the Council for At-Risk Academics).